-We assume people is stupid.
+We assume people are stupid.
 We're emotional.
 We make irrational decisions.
 We're bad at predicting the future.
 We have bad memories.
 We make up opinions.
 This is okay, and it's just the way we are.
 However, we're not really stupid.
 However, we do ask stupid questions to the user that are more focused on getting their design opinion ("Do you think the size of this logo is appropriate?") instead of trying to understand their goals.
 Users aren't designers, don't treat them as such.

 Even if we haven't done usability testing, that doesn't mean our interfaces are bad.
 Sometimes they're pretty good, because through practicing empathy and understanding your target audience, you can regardless end up with a pretty good product.
 However, if we have the resources, no matter how small, usability testing can make the difference between something 'great' and something 'magical', even if only to a few users.
 I think that's worth it.

 Evgenia ended the talk with a load of excellent resources for user-testing on a shoe-string budget.
-I recommend you check those out if you're interested (her slides are there too)
+I recommend you check those out if you're interested (her slides are there too).